slightlyskepticalpotat/stonktrack/CONFIG.md

 # Configuration

-You will need to create a configuration file named `config.yml` in the same directory as the program.
+To use this program, you will need to create a configuration file named `config.yml` in the same directory as the program.
 Alternatively, you can also modify the [example configuration file](config.yml) included.

 ## API Key